dmonopoly/value-ranker/README.md

 ## Getting Started

-Ensure you have a .env.local with local Mongo settings:
+Ensure you have a `.env.local` file with local Mongo settings:

 ```
 # Set up your own local mongo db